WladimirSidorenko/DASA/README.rst

 ----------------

 We use the `IMDB`_ corpus and `Stanford Sentiment Treebank`_ as primary data sources for evaluation.
+We have converted the original data of these corpora to the JSON format using the scripts `scripts/imdbjson` and `scripts/sst2json`, which are also included in this repository.

 Discourse Segmentation
 ^^^^^^^^^^^^^^^^^^^^^^